Virgin Rail Group: 1990s

-21st century
+2000s

 In March 2000, Virgin was shortlisted to bid for the InterCity East Coast franchise.
-In January 2002 the Strategic Rail Authority scrapped the refranchising process and awarded a two-year extension to GNER.
+During January 2002, the Strategic Rail Authority scrapped the refranchising process and awarded a two-year extension to GNER.

 In the wake of the collapse of Railtrack and the inability of Network Rail to deliver on the 140 mph West Coast Main Line upgrade, both the Virgin CrossCountry and Virgin West Coast franchises were suspended in favour of management contracts in July 2002.
 While the terms of the West Coast franchise were renegotiated, agreement could not be reached on CrossCountry and it was retendered in 2007.
+While Virgin Trains did bid to retain the franchise, it was awarded to Arriva, thus the services operated by Virgin CrossCountry were transferred to CrossCountry on 11 November 2007.

-Virgin was again shortlisted to bid for the InterCity East Coast franchise in 2004, but was not successful; the franchise was won by Sea Containers, parent company of then train operator Great North Eastern Railway.
-Virgin was shortlisted for the New CrossCountry franchise by the Department for Transport (DfT) in September 2006, but was not successful and the Virgin CrossCountry franchise transferred to Arriva in November 2007.
+During 2004, Virgin was again shortlisted to bid for the InterCity East Coast franchise, but was ultimately unsuccessful; the franchise was instead won by Sea Containers, parent company of then train operator Great North Eastern Railway.
+After Sea Containers was stripped of the East Coast franchise due to poor financial management, Virgin was again shortlisted for the InterCity East Coast franchise in February 2007, submitting a bid had a 10% shareholding by the incumbent, Sea Containers.
+However, this bid was not successful, as the franchise was won by National Express.

-After Sea Containers was stripped of the East Coast franchise due to poor financial management, Virgin was again shortlisted for the InterCity East Coast franchise in February 2007, but was not successful, as the franchise was won by National Express.
-This bid had a 10% shareholding by the incumbent, Sea Containers.
+During July 2008, Virgin was awarded a contract by the DfT to manage the introduction of 106 extra Class 390 Pendolino carriages.
+Virgin Trains made further enhancements to the Pendolino fleet, perhaps most noticeable change was the 21 nine-car units each had one first class carriage converted to standard class.

-Virgin was awarded a contract by the DfT in July 2008 to manage the introduction of 106 extra Class 390 Pendolino carriages.
+2010s

 Virgin was shortlisted for the InterCity West Coast franchise by the DfT in March 2011.
 In August 2012, the Department awarded FirstGroup the new franchise.
 Virgin felt that the methodology used to award the franchise was flawed, and Richard Branson said it was unlikely Virgin would bid for any future franchises.
 When the DfT did not respond to Virgin's concerns, it launched proceedings for a judicial review.
 While preparing its case for the judicial review, the government discovered significant technical flaws in the way the franchise process had been conducted, and cancelled the competition, vindicating Virgin's protests.

 In December 2012, Virgin was awarded a 23-month management contract to run the West Coast franchise until November 2014; the contract was extended in stages until March 2020.